Monuments of India- 6 Remarkable Memorials

 India Gate was built to commemorate the British and Indian martyrs of World War I and the Third Anglo-Afghan War.

-Almost two soldiers of Indians and British martyred.
+Nearly two Indian and British soldiers were martyred.
 Significantly, there are 1,3 soldiers newly carved on this monument.

 4. Golden Temple

 The country of India has enjoyed spiritual history since ancient times.
-Golden Temple in the area known as “Harmandir Sahib” or “Darbar Sahib” is a sacred shrine of Sikh religious people.
-The sanctity of this temple, which cannot describe, can only be experienced.
+The Golden Temple is locally known as “Harmandir Sahib” or “Darbar Sahib.”
+It is a sacred shrine of Sikh religious people.
+The sanctity of this temple, which cannot be described, can only be experienced.

-The temple constructed of marble and gold.
-The water that cools the eyes around the temple and the magnificent gold temple in the middle creates immense consciousness in mind.
+The temple is constructed of marble and gold.
+The cooling water around the temple and the striking golden temple in the center greatly impress the mind.

-Even in the crowd of thousands of people here, the prayer of Sikhs creates a feeling of spiritual happiness in mind.
+The prayer of Sikhs among thousands of people here brings a sense of spiritual joy.
 Millions of people visit this golden temple every year to take advantage of this spiritual happiness.

 In the middle of the lake is the Golden Temple.
 There are many small monuments around the nectarine lake.
 It was from this nectar lake that the city was named Amritsar.